BIT-Vision/SpikeNeRF/README.md

 # Acknowledgement
-This codebase is built upon [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), and thanks to the open source project for its help and inspiration.
+This codebase is built upon [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), and thanks for the help and inspiration of this open source project.